-Lower hispanic participation in Medicare drug benefit may point to barriersMay 5th, 2014 in Health /
+Lower hispanic participation in Medicare drug benefit may point to barriersMay 5, 2014 in Medicine & Health / Health

 Hispanic seniors are 35 percent less likely to have prescription drug coverage despite the existence of the Medicare Prescription Drug Plan – also known as Part D – and the availability of assistance to help pay insurance premiums.
 That is the finding of a study released today in the journal Health Affairs.